divshot/buffered_undo_manager/README.md

 By default the manager will buffer input for one second (the input must become idle for one second before another entry will be created).

+## Demo

+You can see a [simple example](https://divshot.github.com/example.html) of how the library works.

 ## Documentation

 You can see the [Docco Docs](https://divshot.github.com/buffered_undo_manager/docs/buffered_undo_manager.html) for more in-depth API documentation.